 Published: April 24, 2011

-Pasadena, Calif.– February 24, 2011-The Board of Trustees for Pacific Oaks College and Children’s School has unanimously voted to appoint Dr. Tamara Rozhon as the president of one of Pasadena’s most renowned institutions.
+Pasadena, Calif.– The Board of Trustees for Pacific Oaks College and Children’s School has unanimously voted to appoint Dr. Tamara Rozhon as the president of one of Pasadena’s most renowned institutions.

 The announcement comes three months after Dr. Rozhon was appointed interim president by the Board as it began its process to search for a permanent leader.
 After evaluating the College’s needs as well as the significant progress and momentum it had made over the last several months, the Board approached Dr. Rozhon to see if she would agree to serve as president in a permanent capacity.